(Short Course) Introduction to Facial Reconstruction

 Teaching & Assessment

-Students will produce a portfolio containing a range of material relating to forensic facial reconstruction and the anthropological and artistic skills that underpin it.
-This will include but is not limited to a 2D and 3D reconstruction of a human face.
+You will produce a portfolio containing a range of material relating to forensic facial reconstruction and the anthropological and artistic skills that underpin it.
+This will include, but is not limited to, a 2D and 3D reconstruction of a human face.

 Fees & funding

 £45 standard fee